Xseb4s/curso-react-intro/README.md

 ## Project Objectives

-My main goal in creating this repository is to enhance my skills in React.js and apply what I've learned in the course to practical projects.
+My main goal in creating this repository is to enhance my skills in React.js and apply what I've learned in the course to practical projects. [view app.](https://xseb4s.github.io/curso-react-intro/)

 ## Getting Started with Create React App